Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: Experiment

 \subsection{$^2$H($^8$He,$^6$Li)$^{4}$n results}

-Tetraneutron was reconstructed from the recoil $^6$Li as a missing-mass (MM) component in the $^2$H($^8$He,$^6$Li) reaction.
+Tetraneutron spectrum was reconstructed from the recoil $^6$Li as a missing-mass (MM) component in the $^2$H($^8$He,$^6$Li) reaction.
+For background reduction we considered $^6$Li coincidences with one of the neutrons coming from the $^{4}$n decay.
 The total number of $^6$Li-$n$ coincidences found in the recorded data was 136, see Fig.\ \ref{fig:mm_4n} (a).
-In this figure the neutron kinetic energy $E_n$ in the $^{4}$n c.m.\ frame is compared with the reconstructed MM energy $E_T(4n)$ of the $^4n$ group.
-The fact that the majority of these events (108 events) are located inside the kinematically allowed region proves a good channel identification for the data.
+In this figure the neutron kinetic energy $E_n$ in the $^{4}$n c.m.\ frame is plotted opposite the reconstructed MM energy $E_T(4n)$ of the $^4n$ group.
+The fact that the majority of these events (108 events) are located inside the kinematically allowed region confirms a good channel identification for the data.
 The empty-target measurement Fig.\ \ref{fig:mm_4n} (a) shows that the background conditions were very ``clean'' for the $^{4}$n population in the $^2$H($^8$He,$^6$Li) reaction: the empty-target events are very few and located mainly in the unphysical part of the kinematical plane.

 The MM spectrum of $^{4}$n, Fig.\ \ref{fig:mm_4n} (b), was reconstructed from the measured $^6$Li recoil energy and emission angle, taking the 108 events located within the ``kinematical triangle'' $E_{n} < 3 E_T(4n)/4$.
 The obtained spectrum shows a group of 6 events around $E_T(4n)\approx 3.5$ MeV.
-The width of this group is well consistent with the value of energy resolution $\sim 2 $ MeV FWHM in this region of $^{4}$n MM spectrum.
-The statistics of this low-energy group is qite low, but the energy resolution is sufficient and the background conditions are shown above to be very good.
-The green dotted curve Fig.\ \ref{fig:mm_4n} (b) shows the Monte Carlo (MC) simulated empty-target contribution.
-It can be seen that less that 1 random event is expected under $E_T(4n)= 6$ MeV.
-Then the Poisson probability to get 6 random coincidences in that energy region is then $\lesssim 0.05 \%$.
+The width of this group is reasonably consistent with the value of energy resolution $\approx 1.2 $ MeV FWHM in this region of $^{4}$n MM spectrum.
+The green dotted curve in Fig.\ \ref{fig:mm_4n} (b) shows the Monte Carlo (MC) simulated empty-target contribution.
+The statistics of the low-energy group of events is quite low, but the energy resolution is sufficient and the background conditions are shown in Fig.\ \ref{fig:mm_4n} to be very good.
+It can be evaluated that less than 1 random event is expected in the energy range $0< E_T(4n)< 6$ MeV.
+Then the Poisson probability to get 6 random coincidences in that energy region is $\lesssim 0.05 \%$.

 Obviously, the observed low-energy hump in Fig.\ \ref{fig:mm_4n} (b) can not be described just as a contribution of the 4-body phase volume or Fourier transform of the $^{8}$He source, see also Fig.\ \ref{fig:th-comp} (d) and the related discussion in Sec.\ \ref{sec:tetran-pop}.
-The phase volume for uncorrelated decay of $A$-body system, which can be regarded here as minimal admissible model, is
+The phase volume for uncorrelated decay of $A$-body system, which can be regarded here as a ``minimum admissible model'', is